rwxrob/boost/scratch.md

 *Add these to customize shell day:*

-1. Extend Vim With the Shell, Not Plugins (At First)
-1. Extend Vim with `Plug` for Syntax and Specifics
-1. Add `set -o vi` to `.bashrc`

 ## Day 15: Customize Your Interactive Shell

 1. We Call Them "Dotfiles" For a Reason